Mystery over American woman missing from Caribbean cruise excursion

-American woman whose mysterious disappearance from cruise excursion on Caribbean island led to frantic search is finally found
+American woman who mysteriously disappeared from cruise excursion on Caribbean island is finally found

 The American tourist went missing over a week ago